-Physicians, nurses, other health care providers, and lay persons who perform vision screening should be trained to elicit specified risk factors for vision problems, detect structural eye problems, and/or assess visual abilities or acuities at every age.
-Screeners should be trained in the techniques that are used to test younger children and children with neuropsychological conditions or developmental delays.
-Training and nationally recognized certification on evidence-based vision screening tools and procedures are available through Prevent Blindness and its affiliates.
+Physicians, nurses, ophthalmologists, optometrists, orthoptists, teachers, and lay persons who perform vision screening should be trained to elicit specified risk factors for vision problems, detect structural eye problems, assess visual abilities or acuities at different ages, and/or conduct instrument-based screening.163 Screeners should be trained in the techniques that are used to test younger children and children with neuropsychological conditions or developmental delays.
+Training and nationally recognized certification on evidence-based vision-screening tools and procedures are available through Prevent Blindness and its affiliates.